fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 ```c++
 T *Txv(T *x)
 ```
 Sparse matrix-vector multiplication.
-Return an array containing the prodcut vector.
+Return an array containing the product vector.

 **Parameters**
 - `x` array containing the vector to be multiplied by the `Transition` matrix